-In the UK, the budget of the Environment Agency (the enforcing body for England and Wales) was cut by 12% between 2007-8 and 2011-12, not taking into account inflation.
+In the UK, the budget of the Environment Agency (the enforcing body for England and Wales) was cut by 25% between 2007-8 and 2013-14, not taking into account inflation. - 2007-8 £1.25bn - 2011-12 £1.1bn - 2013-14 £1bn To put the £150m cut into perspective, it represents the cost to the UK taxpayer of all illegal waste dumping in 2011-12 The Environment and Economy in Portugal The (most recent) OECD Environmental Performance Review: Portugal 2011 said : The Portuguese economy was badly hit by the economic and financial crisis.

-'''

-2007-8 £1.25bn

-'''

-2011-12 £1.1bn

-To put the £150m cut into perspective, it represents the cost to the UK taxpayer of all illegal waste dumping in 2011-12

-The Environment and Economy in Portugal

-The OECD Environmental Performance Review:

-Portugal 2011 said :

-The Portuguese economy was badly hit by the economic and financial crisis.
 GDP fell 2.5% in 2009, and the economy is projected to remain very weak in the following years.
 In 2009 Portugal adopted fiscal measures to stimulate the economy equivalent to 0.8% of GDP.
+Some 18% of the stimulus was environment related, equivalent to 0.8% GDP (p10) The OECD Review also says that some of Portugal's implementation of EU Environmental measures have Followed the letter rather than the spirit of the law (p12) Since then, however, things have started to improve:

+This is still a net fall of 8% since the start of 2008

-Some 18% of the stimulus was environment related, equivalent to 0.8% GDP (p10) The OECD Review also says that some of Portugal's implementation of EU Environmental measures have Followed the letter rather than the spirit of the law (p12) In terms of biodiversity targets, Portugal's 4th Report to the Convention on Biological Diversity Secretariat in 2010 admits that: Despite all conservation efforts in last years the overall conservation status of natural and semi-natural habitats types in Portugal there is still a lot of work to do in order to achieve an adequate conservation status for many of them, mainly in habitat types more sensitive to impacts, those subjected to greater human pressure (such the coastal ones), and those who require a higher degree of ecological evolution to be in a good condition.
-In terms of the economy, it was announced on 14 February 2013 that Portugal's economy had contracted for the 9th quarter in a row, and that 2013 was likely to be another year of net recession.
-This is combined with the impact of repaying a €78bn aid package from the EU and IMF.
+In terms of biodiversity targets, Portugal's 4th Report to the Convention on Biological Diversity Secretariat in 2010 admits that:

+Despite all conservation efforts in last years the overall conservation status of natural and semi-natural habitats types in Portugal there is still a lot of work to do in order to achieve an adequate conservation status for many of them, mainly in habitat types more sensitive to impacts, those subjected to greater human pressure (such the coastal ones), and those who require a higher degree of ecological evolution to be in a good condition.

+Focus on Corporate Crime

+International

+EU

+What is Corporate Environmental Crime?